vim-scripts/javacomplete/README.md

   * "for (int i = 0; i < str.|; i++)"
   * "for ( Object o : a.getCollect| )"

+## <a name="how-to-contribute"></a>How to contribute

+Open a pull request.

+At the moment, this is pretty the original project.
+The only changes I made are:
+  * Changed the `s:Log` function to write in a file under `/tmp/` in this way I can debug what happens (the plugin is pretty complex to follow)
+  * Added a huge amount of logs
+  * Disabled the collection of data from `tags` because it is really bugged: in a sense that it collects data from tags and then it expects a format that is absolutely not matching with the content returned by that function
+  * Added [vim-vspec](https://github.com/kana/vim-vspec) in order to add tests so that the changing it would not break everything

 ## <a name="limits"></a>Limitations